• Skip to primary navigation

 Sawgrass Country Club has been the host since 1977 and whilst originally, they played on the Oceanside Course, with a mixture of both the East and West courses, it moved across the road to the Stadium Course in 1982 and has been hosted there ever since.

 The lowest 72-hole aggregate score came in 1994 when Greg Norman blitzed his way around the course shooting 24 under, winning by stroked over that of Fuzzy Zoeller.
-What’s amazing about that is, Zoeller’s score of 20 under would have won any other Players Championship held prior and even since the 1994 tournament.
+What’s amazing about that is, Zoeller’s score of 20 under would have won any other Players Championship apart from the 2024 event.
+Even then, -20 would be enough to force a playoff with that tournament’s winner, Scottie Scheffler.

 The prizemoney for the event has grown quite considerably since it started.
-The first event had just $250,000 back in 1974, but now holds $15 million.
+The first event had just $250,000 back in 1974, but now stands at $25 million.
 Growth has been fairly gradual, although from the 10 years between 1998 and 2008, it more than doubled, going from $4million to $9.5million, highlighting the increasing importance of the event.

 Jack Nicklaus

 The most coveted player in the history of the Players is that of Jack Nicklaus.
-He managed to win 3 times, which is still a record today.
-His wins came in 1974, 1976 and 1978, twice beating J.C Snead and then once beating Lou Graham in his final win.
+He managed to win three times, which is still a record today.
+His wins came in 1974, 1976 and 1978, twice beating J.C.
+Snead and then once beating Lou Graham in his final win.

 Hal Sutton